eezis/coinbasepro-python/README.md

 ```

 ### Automated Testing
 Unit test framework uses pytest, coverage, and tox.
-A test suite is under development,
+Tests are a work in progress,
 please contribute to the coverage.
-Tests for the authenticated client require a
-set of sandbox API credentials.
-To provide them, rename
-`api_config.json.example` in the tests folder to `api_config.json` and edit the
-file accordingly.
-To run the tests, start in the project directory and run

 ```bash
 make test